tcoledemo/ksm-demos/README.md

 ## Documentation and Resources

 For more detailed documentation on the Keeper Secrets Manager and its integration with GitHub Actions, visit the official [documentation](https://docs.keeper.io/en/v/secrets-manager/secrets-manager/integrations/github-actions).

-## Video Demo

-A video overview of the setup and basic integration with GitHub Actions can be found linked in the Keeper documentation page.
-This can be useful for visual learners and in-depth demonstrations.